Salsette Island

-Salsette Island (Salsete, साष्टी, Sashti) is an island in Konkan division of the state of Maharashtra, along India's west coast.
-The cities of Mumbai (Mumbai City district and Mumbai Suburban district), Thane and Mira-Bhayandar (both part of Thane district) lie on it, making it very populous and one of the most densely populated islands in the world.
+Salsette Island (Salsete, Marathi: साष्टी, Sashti) is an island in Konkan division of the state of Maharashtra, along India's west coast.
+The cities of Mumbai (Mumbai City district and Mumbai Suburban district), Thane and Mira-Bhayandar (both part of Thane district) lie on it, making it one of the most populous islands in the world.
 The island forms the central part of the Mumbai Metropolitan Region and has a population of more than 20 million inhabitants living on an area of about 619 km2.

 Location

 Salsette is bounded on the north by Vasai Creek, on the northeast by the Ulhas River, on the east by Thane Creek and Mumbai Harbour, and on the south and west by the Arabian Sea.
 The original seven islands of Bombay, which were merged by land reclamation during the 19th and early 20th centuries to form the city of Mumbai, are now practically a southward protruding peninsula of the much larger Salsette Island.

 The island of Trombay that was to the southeast of Salsette is today part of Salsette as much of the intervening swamps have been reclaimed.
 It contains Sanjay Gandhi National Park, also known as Borivali National Park.
 The city of Thane is at the northeastern corner, on Thane Creek, while the western suburbs of Mumbai which stretches from Bhayandar in the northwest corner to Bandra which lies just before the Mumbai City district, lies on its western side while the eastern suburbs of Mumbai that stretch from Thane to Kurla lie on the eastern half of the island.
 Both suburbs are separated by the Sanjay Gandhi National Park till the neighbourhood of Powai in Andheri.
 Politically, the Mumbai City district covers the peninsula south of Mahim and Sion while most of the original island constitutes the Mumbai Suburban district.
 The northern portion lies within Thane district, which extends across Thane creeks onto the mainland.